CPSECapstone/GreasyStallions/README.md

 ## How to Create an Account:

-- contact efukumot@calpoly.edu to get an account created to test our platform
+- Contact efukumot@calpoly.edu to get an account created to test our platform

 ## How to Submit a Bug: